PanosChatzi/panos-chatz/content/authors/admin/_index.md

     institution: Aristotle University of Thessaloniki
     year: 2019
   - course: BSc in Physical Education and Sport Science
-    institution: National and Kapodistrian University of Thesssaloniki
+    institution: National and Kapodistrian University of Athens
     year: 2017

 # Social/Academic Networking